NikhilsCodeHub/RepData_Project2/Analysis.md

-# Analysis Of US Severe Weather Data and its Impact on Population and Property
+# Analysis of U.S. Severe Weather Data and its Impact on Population and Property

 ### Synopsis
 Storms and other severe weather events can cause both public health and economic problems for communities and municipalities.
 Many severe events can result in fatalities, injuries, and property damage, and preventing such outcomes to the extent possible is a key concern.

+The data provided to us is : [Storm Data] (https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2)

-The Below Analysis is conducted to identify the events which are most damaging to Population and Property.
+Below Analysis is conducted to identify the events which are most damaging to Population and Property.

+To summarise :

+ + It is identified that the 3 most damaging events to population are : `TORNADO`, `Heat Wave`, `Wind`
+ + The 3 most damaging events economically (Property and Crop) are : `Flooding`, `HUrricane`, `Tornado`

+### Data Analysis

 ####1.
 Load Libraries